• Skip to primary navigation

 Before you build a fire pit in your backyard, there are a few things to take into consideration.
 The first is whether there are any buried cables in the area that you need to be careful of when digging.

-The second is if your city, town, village, whatever has any codes or regulations that will impact your project.
+The second is whether your city, town, village, or whatever has any codes or regulations that will impact your project.

 And the third is whether your fire pit will negatively impact any neighbors (smoke sensitivities, etc.).
 Think about all of this before beginning work to ensure a happy fire pit experience!